rlucente-se-jboss/demo-rfe/labs/lab-05.md

 exits, it will not be restarted.
 The policy can also be modified to cover many use cases as we'll see in a minute.
 Let's go ahead and trigger a restart of our container web application.
-In the terminal window, type the following command:
+In the terminal, type the following command:

     sudo pkill -9 httpd